 Goodwill Impairment Assessments: Goodwill represents the excess, at the dates of acquisition, of the purchase price over the fair value of the net amounts assigned to individual assets acquired and liabilities assumed relating to business acquisitions.
 Goodwill is carried at initial cost, less any previous amortization and write-down for impairment.
 The Corporation is required to perform an annual impairment test and at such time any event occurs, or if circumstances change, that would indicate that the fair value of a reporting unit was below its carrying value.
 As at October 1 of each year, the Corporation reviews for impairment of goodwill.
 To assess for impairment, the fair value of each of the Corporation's reporting units is determined and compared to the book value of the reporting unit.
 If the fair value of the reporting unit is less than the book value, then a second test is performed to determine the amount of the impairment.
-The amount of the impairment is determined by deducting the fair value of the reporting unit's assets and liabilities from the fair value of the reporting unit's goodwill.
+The amount of the impairment is determined by deducting the fair value of the reporting unit's assets and liabilities from the fair value of the reporting unit to determine the implied fair value of goodwill and then by comparing that amount to the book value of the reporting unit's goodwill.
 Any excess of the book value of the goodwill over the implied fair value of the goodwill is the impairment amount.
 Fair market value is determined using net present value financial models and management's assumption of the future profitability of the reporting units.
 There was no impairment provision required on approximately \$1.6 billion of goodwill recognized on the Corporation's consolidated balance sheet as at December 31, 2010.